PieroD04/LimaDefender/README.md

 This project was completed as part of a team assignment for the Algorithms course.
 The game was developed with a collaborative approach among the team members, aiming to combine entertainment with health education. 🎓

 **Members:**
--Delgado Corrales, Piero Gonzalo
+- Delgado Corrales, Piero Gonzalo
--Chinchihualpa Saldarriaga, Luis Sebastian
+- Chinchihualpa Saldarriaga, Luis Sebastian
--Fu Melgar, Bryan Chian
+- Fu Melgar, Bryan Chian
--Huilca Chipana, Gustavo
+- Huilca Chipana, Gustavo

 ---